aldreth/tarrant.org.uk/_posts/2005-08-31-much-better-day.md

 tags: []
 comments: []
 ---

-<p>After a really bad couple of days, today was much better.</p>
+After a really bad couple of days, today was much better.

-<p>Cindy managed to get up after lunch, then I pushed her in her wheelchair into town.
-We went to Capaldi's for coffe, where - lo and behold - we bumped into the children  who had gone out with Lance and Mary.</p>
+Cindy managed to get up after lunch, then I pushed her in her wheelchair into town.
+We went to Capaldi\'s for coffe, where - lo and behold - we bumped into the children who had gone out with Lance and Mary.

-<p>Cindy stayed up for tea and is now watching Daziel and Pascoe.
-Lovely to have her downstairs!</p>
+Cindy stayed up for tea and is now watching Daziel and Pascoe.
+Lovely to have her downstairs!